Puppy Vaccination Schedule: What Shots Does Your Puppy Need?

 For example, you usually get another DHPP as a booster the second year and then every three years after that.
 For rabies, you might need to get a vaccine every one to three years, based on local laws and a veterinarian-recommended schedule.

-There might be other vaccines to consider annually as well, depending on various factors.
-Your vet can help you determine what makes the most sense.
+You might have other vaccines to consider annually as well, depending on various factors.
+Your vet can help you determine what makes the most sense for your dog.

 Situation-based vaccine schedules